Fixed points and normal automorphisms of the unit ball of bounded operators on $\mathbb{C}^n$

 Let $K$ and $H$ be Hilbert spaces having different dimensions.
 Then for a norm preserving surjective linear isometry $L$ defined on $B(K,H)$, there exist $U \in U(H)$ and $V \in U(K)$ such that

-(cf. \cite{FR}, Theorem 4.6). $L$ is the generalization of a unitary operator to Banach spaces.
+cf. \cite[Theorem 4.6]{FR}. $L$ is the generalization of a unitary operator to Banach spaces.
 Collection of all the biholomorphic mappings of the form $h$ defined in Theorem \ref{t1} forms a group which will be denoted by $Aut(\mathcal{B})$.
-This group acts transitively on $\mathcal{B}$ (see \cite{HA}, Corollary 2).\\ For $A, B \in \mathcal{B}$, the Carath\'eodory distance $C_D$ (\cite{FR}, Sec.
-3) is defined as
+This group acts transitively on $\mathcal{B}$, see \cite[Corollary 2]{HA}.\\ For $A, B \in \mathcal{B}$, the Carath\'eodory distance $C_D$ \cite[Sec.
+3]{FR} is defined as